crystal-lang/crystal/README.md

 * Have compile-time evaluation and generation of code, to avoid boilerplate code.
 * Compile to efficient native code.

-Interested?
-Read the [introduction](https://github.com/manastech/crystal/wiki/Introduction) or the [docs for developers](https://github.com/manastech/crystal/wiki/Developers).

-Questions or suggestions?
-Ask in our [Google Group](https://groups.google.com/forum/?fromgroups#!forum/crystal-lang) or join our IRC channel #crystal-lang at irc.freenode.net

 Why?
 ----